 Evaluating Burn Injuries

 The severity of your burn injury will play a part in the amount of damages you might recover in a personal injury lawsuit.
 General physicians, burn specialists, and other medical professionals evaluate the severity of a burn by the extent to which it penetrates through the skin and body.
-You’ve heard this evaluation expressed as first-degree, second-degree, and third-degree burns.

 While you might know that first-degree burns are minor and third-degree burns are severe, you might not know exactly how medical professionals distinguish between the various degrees.
 The following broad guidelines will give you an idea of the different levels of burn injuries: